Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Compact tropical amoebas

 where $a_m\in\C^*$ and $v(m)\in\R$ are parameters and $\sigma_s^m \in H^0\left((X_P,J_s),\chi_{g_s}^* L_P\right)$ is the canonical basis of holomorphic sections of the line bundle $\chi_{g_s}^* L_P$ associated with the polytope $P$ and the symplectic potential (\ref{gg}), introduced in Section \ref{prelim}.
 We call the image $\mu_P(Y_s)\subset P$ the compact amoeba of $Y_s$ in $P$.

 \begin{dfn} The limit amoeba $\Alim$ is the subset

 of the moment polytope $P$, where the limit is to be understood as the Hausdorff limit of closed subsets of $P$. \end{dfn}

-The existence of this limit is shown in the proof of Theorem \ref{amoeba_thm} below. {}For special large complex structure limits, in particular for $\psi(x)=\frac{x^2}{2}$, we will see that $\Alim$ itself is piecewise linear.
-We will relate this amoeba to the tropical (that is, piecewise linear) amoeba of \cite{GKZ,Mi} using a Legendre transform $\breve{\chi}_s$ that is the restriction of the map $\chi_{g_s}$ described in Section \ref{prelim} to the open orbit $\breve{X}_P$:
+The existence of this limit is shown in the proof of Theorem \ref{amoeba_thm} below.
+We will relate this amoeba to the tropical amoeba of \cite{GKZ,Mi} using a Legendre transform $\breve{\chi}_s$ that is the restriction of the map $\chi_{g_s}$ described in Section \ref{prelim} to the open orbit $\breve{X}_P$:

 where $\kappa_s$ is the family of rescaled Legendre transforms

 For any $s>0$, this is a diffeomorphism $\iP\to\R^{n}$.

 Let $\A_s:=Log_t(\breve{Z}_s)$ be the amoeba of \cite{GKZ,Mi}.
 Recall that $\A_s\to\Atrop$ in the Hausdorff topology \cite{Mi,R}.